myrtopar/pivot/README.md

 for target binaries with extra arguments: <br />
 python3 src/autoexploit.py {target_bin} {arg1} {arg1_pos} <br />

 e.g <br />
 ncompress -c {arg1}<br />
 python3 src/autoexploit.py ncompress -c 1<br />

-for some reason ncompress also works without arguments => forgot to add the extra arguments to the gdb prompt<br />

-When the exploit is successful and the process spawns a shell, the shell closes only with Ctrl-D (EOF) due to the use of interactive(), and 'exit' doesn't work.
-Target binaries go to: /mnt/binaries (included in $PATH)